raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 ### if a forest contains a mockingbird, it also contains a sage bird

-Looking at a compact version of the Y combinator, we can see why it was named after the letter "Y:" The code literally looks like a forking branch:
+Looking at a compact version of the Y combinator, we can see why it was named after the letter "Y," the code literally looks like a forking branch:

 ```javascript
 const Y =